The World's Best Places to Shark Cage Dive

 World's Best Shark Cage Diving

-Guadalupe is also the only place that divers can cage dive using a SPOC (Self Propelled Ocean Cage).
-This small submersible carries divers alongside the sharks at a cruising speed of 5 knots, allowing for some awesome photo opportunities.
+Guadalupe is also the only place where divers can cage dive using a SPOC (Self Propelled Ocean Cage).
+This small submersible carries divers alongside the sharks at a cruising speed of 5 knots, allowing for some amazing photo opportunities.

 Practical Information